 Behavioral Science and Integrative Neuroscience Research Branch

-This Branch supports innovative research — including empirical, theoretical and modeling approaches — on cognitive, affective, social, motivational, and regulatory systems and their development across the lifespan in humans, in non-human primates, and in other animals.
-Research approaches which seek to look at the interaction between and among these major systems are of particular interest.
-Relevant reduced and model systems approaches are also supported.
-Interdisciplinary research that investigates the linkages across levels of analysis, from behavioral to neural, is especially encouraged.
-Research integrating a variety of approaches is supported, including those commonly employed by the behavioral science, neuroscience, genetics and computational modeling communities.
+This Branch supports innovative research — including empirical, theoretical and modeling approaches — on cognitive, social, arousal, regulatory, and positive and negative valence systems, and their development across the lifespan in humans and in non-human model systems.
+Research approaches proposing to test specific hypotheses on neurobiological bases of behaviors and those which seek to look at the interaction between and among these domains of functioning are of particular interest.

 Further details concerning branch research priorities can be obtained by reviewing the descriptions of individual programs.
 Investigators are urged to contact the appropriate program director for specific information.
 Listed for each program are Areas of Emphasis.
 We also continue to encourage innovative applications in any area relevant to the mission of the Institute.
 Additional information for determining the types of basic research relevant to the mission of NIMH can be found by consulting the National Advisory Mental Health Council Report on Setting Priorities for Basic Brain and Behavioral Science Research at NIMH.

 Aleksandra Vicentic, Ph.D.